n8som/Update-a-File-Through-a-Python-Algorithm/README.md

 <h2>Conclusion</h2>

+I created an algorithm that removes IP addresses identified in a remove_list variable from the "allow_list.txt" file of approved IP addresses.
+This algorithm involved opening the file, converting it to a string to be read, and then converting this string to a list stored in the variable ip_addresses.
+I then iterated through the IP addresses in remove_list.
+With each iteration, I evaluated if the element was part of the ip_addresses list.
+If it was, I applied the .remove() method to it to remove the element from ip_addresses..
+After this, I used the .join() method to convert the ip_addresses back into a string so that I could write over the contents of the "allow_list.txt" file with the revised list of IP addresses.

 What are the key takeaways from this lab?

 - Python has functions and syntax that help me import and parse text files.